ReadyResearchers-2023-24/plexity/README.md

 ## Supported Languages

-Currently, this tool supports five programming languages, with the goal to expand this to include the wide ecosystem of open source `tree-sitter` grammars currently available.
+Currently, this tool supports the below programming languages, with the goal to expand this to include the wide ecosystem of open source `tree-sitter` grammars currently available.
 The currently supported languages are:

 * C
+* Dockerfile
+* Java
 * JavaScript
 * JSON
+* Markdown
 * Python
 * Rust
+* TOML

 ## Collected Data